Pax Galaxia Shrine

 Toonstruck (released on Steam though, so not forgotten; link is to PushingUpRoses's review of it, which I watched; there's also a Longplay of it)

-Elroy Goes Bugzerk (1995) (see above; made by Headbone Interactive; it seems cool except for having to start over when you make a mistake; link is to an LP)
+Elroy Goes Bugzerk (1995) (see above; made by Headbone Interactive; it seems cool and funny, except for having to start over when you make a mistake; link is to an LP)

 Elroy Hits the Pavement (1996) (the just as awesome sequel; made by Headbone Interactive too; link is to an LP made by the same guy as the above LP, Slasher331)